d12frosted/elpa-mirror/gnu/vertico-readme.txt

   path in steps, when `org-refile-use-outline-path' is non-nil.

-  Unfortunately the implementation of this Org completion table assumes that the default completion UI is used.
+  Unfortunately the implementation of this Org completion table assumes that the `basic' completion style is used.
+The table is incompatible with completion styles like `substring', `flex' or `orderless'.
 In order to fix the issue at the root, the completion table should make use of completion boundaries similar to the built-in file completion table.

-  In order to workaround the issues with the current implementation I recommend to disable the outline path completion in steps.
-The completion on the full path is also faster since the input string matches directly against the full path, which is particularily useful with Orderless.
+In your user configuration you can prioritize `basic' before `orderless:'

   ┌────
+  │ ;; Alternative 1: Use the basic completion style
+  │ (setq org-refile-use-outline-path 'file
+  │       org-outline-path-complete-in-steps t)
+  │ (advice-add #'org-olpath-completing-read :around
+  │ 	    (lambda (&rest args)
+  │ 	      (minibuffer-with-setup-hook
+  │ 		  (lambda () (setq-local completion-styles '(basic)))
+  │ 		(apply args))))
+  └────

+  Alternatively you may want to disable the outline path completion in steps.
+The completion on the full path can be quicker since the input string matches directly against substrings of the full path, which is useful with Orderless.
+However the list of possible completions becomes much more cluttered.

+  ┌────
+  │ ;; Alternative 2: Complete full paths
   │ (setq org-refile-use-outline-path 'file
   │       org-outline-path-complete-in-steps nil)
   └────